 People Who Think They’re Great Coaches Often Aren’t.
-That’s the title of a recent article from the Harvard Business Review.
+That’s the title of an article from the Harvard Business Review.
 Got you thinking about whether you’re a good coach? 🙂

 The scenario at the very beginning of the article I found really funny.

 Getting to the main point of the article, researchers did a test.
 They had people assess their own skills.
 Then they had others assess them.
 About a quarter of the folks involved overrated themselves.
 Not only were they not as good as they thought, but they actually ended up in the bottom third based on the external assessments.
-This is pretty classic overconfidence, which is something l looked at a lot while doing my PhD.
+This is pretty classic overconfidence, a topic which featured heavily in my PhD research.

 To summarize the findings, “…if you think you’re a good coach but you actually aren’t, this data suggests you may be a good deal worse than you imagined.”